KerfuffleV2/mtgdraft/README.md

 You can enter card names (allows partial matches and tab completion) to see the tier list ratings.
 You enter sets of cards and then can see a list sorted by the ratings with information like cost/influence requirements visible.

+*Note*: Use spaces instead of dashes in card names. `Piston Fist Cyclops`, not `Piston-Fist Cyclops`.

 ##### Draft example:

 ![Draft example](https://raw.githubusercontent.com/KerfuffleV2/mtgdraft/assets/images/example-draft.png)